Correction-to-scaling exponent for percolation and the Fortuin--Kasteleyn Potts model in two dimensions: The correction-to-scaling exponent The correction-to-scaling exponent Omega

 We now extract the terms independent of $m$ in the sum of Eq.~\eqref{def_Z_Cardy}:

-If we set $\cos\chi' = 0$ (i.e., $\chi'=\pi/2$), we suppress all contributions with a nonzero number of loops wrapping around the annulus.
+If we set $\cos\chi' = 0$ (i.e., $\chi'=\pi/2$), we suppress all contributions with a nonzero number of noncontractible loops.
 This happens if and only if there is a cluster connecting both boundaries at $y=0$ and $y=L$.
 Therefore, the leading term of the crossing probability $\Pi(\widetilde{q})$ that there is a cluster connecting the boundaries is given in the limit $\widetilde{q}\to 0$ or $R_1/R\to 0$ by

 The contributions from the sum in \eqref{def_Z_Cardy_2} when $\chi'=\pi/2$ is given by

 The contribution of the sum when $\chi'=\chi$ [cf. \eqref{def_chi}] is